csllvn33/Sullivan_CSCI2270_FinalProject/README.md

 Dependencies:
-the file "supplements.txt" will be read in. when executing code, type : ./a.out supplements.txt
+the file "supplements.txt" will be read in. when executing code, type :
+compile: g++ -std=c++11 Driver.cpp suppTree.cpp -ljson
+execute: ./a.out supplements.txt

 System requirements:
 I write and run code on a windows 8, however OS should not be a specific factor.